 This Hawaiian island packs some surprises in its landscape, which you’ll find upon driving around in a 4x4 Jeep is not exactly standard issue for a Pacific island.
-Its pine trees (best explored atop a horse), red rocks and bumps (reminiscent of what we imagine Mars to look like) and dramatic beaches with sometimes sideways water give it an otherworldly magical sheen.
-Add to that one of the best resorts in the world, Four Seasons Resort Lanai (and coming next year, The Lodge at Koele), with one of the best collection of culinary options (Nobu, Malibu Farm), and it’s a recipe for honeymoon perfection.
+Its pine trees (best explored atop a horse), red rocks and bumps (reminiscent of what we imagine Mars to look like), and dramatic beaches with sometimes sideways water give it an otherworldly magical sheen.
+Add to that one of the best resorts in the world, Four Seasons Resort Lanai, with one of the best collections of culinary options (Nobu, Malibu Farm), and it’s a recipe for honeymoon perfection.

 If exotic island paradise is your honeymoon fantasy, it’s easily found in Bali, Indonesia’s spiritually rich Hindu island.
-Wellness obsessed couples should head to Ubud for yoga, rice paddies, sunrise volcano hiking, raw vegan eats and dreamy design (like at the Hanging Gardens of Bali and Four Seasons Resort Bali at Sayan), while beach babies—and surfers—can find their bliss (and some other standout hideaways including Alila Villas Uluwatu) down in the south of the island, or the empty black-sand beaches and bucolic jungle greenery of the northeast, like at Amankila.
-But don’t stay only within the confines of your resort, as idyllic as it is—insiders will recommend renting a motorbike for maximum exploration and fun, as well as cheap but incredible eats and a street-level view of the local culture.
+Wellness-obsessed couples should head to Ubud for yoga, rice paddies, sunrise volcano hiking, raw vegan eats, and a dreamy design (like at the Hanging Gardens of Bali and Four Seasons Resort Bali at Sayan).
+Beach babies and surfers can find their bliss (and some other standout hideaways, including Alila Villas Uluwatu) down in the south of the island, or the empty black-sand beaches and bucolic jungle greenery of the northeast, like at Amankila.
+But don’t stay only within the confines of your resort, as idyllic as it is—insiders will recommend renting a motorbike for maximum exploration and fun as well as checking out cheap but incredible eats and a street-level view of the local culture.

 Bora Bora, French Polynesia

-It’s truly insane how gorgeous the islands of the Maldives actually are.
+It’s truly wild how gorgeous the islands of the Maldives actually are.
 It’s one of those cases where photos don’t actually do it justice—the Indian Ocean waters are that spectacular and brilliantly colored.
-If either of you harbored fantasies as a kid of becoming a marine biologist this is the place for you.
-You can swim side by side with basically all the coolest sea creatures (including clown fish, which are only in a few places) in existence, not to mention at places like One&Only Reethi Rah and Four Seasons Resort Maldives at Landaa Giraavaru experience some of the most pampering spa treatments around.
-Head to a private sandbar for an uber-romantic dinner and deserted-island vibes under the stars.
+If either of you harbored fantasies as a child of becoming a marine biologist, this is the place for you.
+You can swim side by side with tons of cool sea creatures (including clownfish, which are only in a few places), not to mention at places like One&Only Reethi Rah and Four Seasons Resort Maldives at Landaa Giraavaru, experience some of the most pampering spa treatments around.
+Head to a private sandbar for an uber-romantic dinner and desert-island vibes under the stars.

-Sands the color of flour, water in jewel tones worthy of the finest jewelry—the islands of the Seychelles are a place many have heard of but few know how to find.
-It’s a group of 115 islands (or which few are actually inhabited) in the Indian Ocean (thus the extraordinary waters and climate) off the coast of East Africa, northeast of Madagascar.
-Beyond the natural beauty there is wildlife worth seeing, too, namely turtles—some absolutely giant and almost rideable, others teeny tiny as they’re hatched on the beaches.
+Sands the color of flour, water in jewel tones worthy of the finest jewelry—the islands of Seychelles are a place many have heard of but few know how to find.
+It’s a group of 115 islands (of which only a few are actually inhabited) in the Indian Ocean (thus the extraordinary waters and climate) off the coast of East Africa, northeast of Madagascar.
+Beyond the natural beauty, there is wildlife worth seeing, too, namely turtles—some absolutely giant and almost rideable, others teeny tiny as they’re hatched on the beaches.
 If you’re looking to go, check out Fregate Island Private resort and Banyan Tree Seychelles, both impeccably luxurious.

 Taha'a, French Polynesia

-Bora Bora doesn’t have the monopoly on Polynesian honeymoons.
+Bora Bora doesn’t have a monopoly on Polynesian honeymoons.
 Its neighboring island is also a stunner, which is not surprising considering they share the same electric blue waters.
-Le Taha’a Island Resort & Spa on a private island just a few minutes away from Taha’a by dinghy (head over for a rum distillery tour at Pari Pari, pearl farm visit and vanilla plantation walk through) is the call for dreamy overwater bungalows with views of the sunrise or sunset, fantastic food with treehouse vibes, and easy access to the life-changing drift snorkeling at Coral Gardens.
+Le Taha’a Island Resort & Spa on a private island just a few minutes away from Taha’a by dinghy (head over for a rum distillery tour at Pari Pari) is the call for dreamy overwater bungalows with views of the sunrise or sunset, fantastic food with treehouse vibes, and easy access to the life-changing drift snorkeling at Coral Gardens.

 Hayman Island, Australia

-The Great Barrier Reef is being destroyed, so there’s no time like now to go experience all the the splendor that remains—and it’s plenty.
-There are plenty of little Whitsundays islands on which to stay, like Hamilton, with the squeakiest, softest white sand conceivable and gorgeous resorts (such as Qualia luxury lodge), and Hayman Island, a private plot with a truly giant pool and plethora of dreamy activities (think sailing at sunset, snorkeling off a private sandbank).
+The Great Barrier Reef is being destroyed, so there’s no time like now to go experience all the splendor that remains—and it’s plenty.
+There are plenty of little Whitsundays islands on which to stay, like Hamilton, with the squeakiest, softest white sand conceivable and gorgeous resorts (such as Qualia luxury lodge), and Hayman Island, a private plot with a truly giant pool and plethora of activities (think sailing at sunset and snorkeling off a private sandbank).

 One word: Nihi.
-There’s nowhere in this world quite like Nihi Sumba Island—it’s as close to nirvana as you can get on earth.
-The wild luxury-with-a-rustic-touch (and serious design inspo to boot) resort defines this indoor-outdoor Indonesian island, and has put it on the map as far as a honeymoon destination that invites newlyweds to laze about in their super private and expansive villas—all with a view of something spectacular—or engage in any of a number of activities including horseback riding through the waves at sunset, surfing the incomparable break Occy’s Left, and hiking to waterfalls or the dreamy outdoor spa for a full day of treatments.
+There’s nowhere in this world quite like Nihi Sumba Island—it’s as close to nirvana as you can get on Earth.
+The wild luxury-with-a-rustic-touch (and serious design inspiration to boot) resort defines this indoor-outdoor Indonesian island and has put it on the map as far as a honeymoon destination that invites newlyweds to laze about in their super-private and expansive villas goes.
+Engage in any number of activities, including horseback riding through the waves at sunset, surfing the incomparable break Occy’s Left, and hiking to waterfalls or the dreamy outdoor spa for a full day of treatments.

 South Island, New Zealand

 Rainforests, mountains and, most importantly, crazy beautiful beaches lined with crystalline water.
-This island in the Andaman Sea is iconic and for good reason: it’s home to countless postcard-worthy spots, which has made it a popular filming destination (The Beach and Bridget Jones to Star Wars and 007).
-Amanpuri, the flagship location for Aman, and Banyan Tree Phuket are bucket-list resorts that will make you feel as if you’re living in a dream for the duration of your time in heaven.
+This island in the Andaman Sea is iconic and for good reason: It’s home to countless postcard-worthy spots, which has made it a popular filming destination (The Beach and Bridget Jones to Star Wars and 007).
+Amanpuri, the flagship location for Aman, and Banyan Tree Phuket are bucket-list resorts that will make you feel as if you’re living in a dream.

 Anyone who’s been in the Indian Ocean knows it’s epic.
-So while you may not be familiar with this French-speaking African island, you can be assured its place on the globe ensures spectacular beaches.
+So while you may not be familiar with this African island full of French speakers, you can be assured its place on the globe ensures spectacular beaches.
 It’s also home to interesting attractions inland, like the Black River Gorges National Park for rainforest hiking, Seven Coloured Earths site by a volcano and waterfall.
-With 18th century botanical gardens, a famed horse track and extensive reefs (not to mention perfect wind for kitesurfing) it has lots to offer.
-Late 2017 brings the reopening of One&Only Le Saint Geran, a refreshed and exclusive feeling 5-star resort that is reached by helicopter or luxury launch.
+With 18th century botanical gardens, a famed horse track, and extensive reefs (not to mention perfect wind for kitesurfing) it has lots to offer.
+Late 2017 brings the reopening of One&Only Le Saint Geran, a refreshed and exclusive feeling five-star resort that is reached by helicopter or luxury launch.

-You don’t have to be into reggae and Bob Marley to recognize the many ways Jamaica is an ideal honeymoon destination.
-(It certainly doesn’t hurt, however, as there’s plenty of great music to be had around the island).
-It was not harmed in the hurricanes this season, fortunately, and the island’s many idyllic resorts—including GoldenEye, Geejam and Strawberry Hill—continue to host couples seeking privacy, beauty and fun.
-Whet your appetites for excellent food throughout, and prime opportunities for snorkeling, hiking, sunbathing and maybe even surfing.
+Jamaica is an ideal honeymoon destination.
+There’s plenty of great music to be had around the island.
+The island’s many idyllic resorts, including GoldenEye, Geejam, and Strawberry Hill, continue to host couples seeking privacy, beauty, and fun.
+Whet your appetites for excellent food throughout, and take advantage of the opportunities for snorkeling, hiking, sunbathing, and maybe even surfing.

-For a big-city take on island life it’s all about Hong Kong, which was a former British colony and has not only impressive sky-scraping towers—the gorgeous, exclusive and boutiquey Upper House and iconic, palatial Peninsula Hong Kong are housed in beautiful buildings—but verdant mountains and hills, and even coves to snorkel and swim in.
-The outlying islands, too, are bursting at the seams with nature, contrasting the bustling city on Hong Kong Island, and on Lantau lovers can also hike Lantau Peak for sunrise.
+For a big-city take on island life, it’s all about Hong Kong, which was a former British colony.
+It has not only impressive sky-scraping towers—the gorgeous, exclusive, and boutique feel of the Upper House and iconic, palatial Peninsula Hong Kong are housed in beautiful buildings—but verdant mountains and hills, and even coves to snorkel and swim in.
+The outlying islands, too, are bursting at the seams with nature, contrasting the bustling city on Hong Kong Island, and on Lantau, lovers can hike Lantau Peak at sunrise.
 With all that activity you’ll easily work up an appetite, which is ideal considering the multitude of incredible eating opportunities in this foodie-friendly city.

-If you’ve been paying attention you’ve probably been hearing more about the Dalmation Coast in recent years, and Croatia, too.
-In a way it’s the next Greece, but it’s quite different from the nearby nation.
-This isle in the Adriatic Sea is ancient and it shows in Gothic fortresses and 13th-century walls, but the sunniest of the Croatian islands also puts on show its natural beauty in the form of azure waters, beaches and lavender fields.
-Stay at a boutiquey hotel or Airbnb and don’t miss every opportunity to get out on the sea, via yacht, catamaran or even UberBoat.
+If you’ve been paying attention you’ve probably been hearing more about the Dalmation Coast in recent years and Croatia, too.
+In a way, it’s the next Greece, but it’s quite different from the nearby nation.
+This isle in the Adriatic Sea is ancient, showing off its Gothic fortresses and 13th-century walls.
+The sunniest of the Croatian islands also puts on show its natural beauty in the form of azure waters, beaches, and lavender fields.
+Stay at a boutique-like hotel or Airbnb and don’t miss out on opportunities to get out on the sea, via yacht, catamaran, or even UberBoat.